 There are some public housing properties available now.
 These are known as limited demand properties.
 These properties are usually in more remote or rural areas.

-Check the list of limited demand properties (.docx) available to see if there's a place that's right for you.
+Check the list of limited demand properties (Word) available to see if there's a place that's right for you.

 Everyone living in social housing pays rent.
 Your rent will not be more than 25 per cent of your total household income.
 Income includes wages and payments from Centrelink and the Department of Veterans' Affairs.